Homemade Beer Bread with Sharp Cheddar & Fresh Dill

 Click here to read about my Onion Rye Beer Bread.

 Ready to try baking yeast bread?
-Check out my Ten Tips For Better Bread, and then try my Farmhouse White, an easy basic white sandwich bread recipe that's perfect for beginning bread bakers and can be adapted in all sorts of ways.
+Check out my Ten Tips For Better Bread, and then try my super popular Farmhouse White, an easy basic white sandwich bread recipe that's perfect for beginning bread bakers and can be adapted in all sorts of ways.

 When it comes to minimum input and maximum output in the kitchen, beer bread is about as good as it gets.
 Five minutes of work reward you with a heavenly aroma wafting through the house and a warm, crusty loaf in under an hour.

-I once made beer bread for a cooking class called Cozy Breads & Soups, and even after watching me make it, several people could still hardly believe how easy it was to put together—and how good it tasted.
+I once made beer bread for a cooking class called Cozy Breads and Soups, and even after watching me make it, several people could still hardly believe how easy it was to put together—and how good it tasted.